-This pork loin roast served with a thick reduction of pan juices is tender and juicy and will be on your dinner table in less than an hour.
+This pork loin roast served with a thick reduction of pan juices is tender and juicy and perfectly cooked due to an amazing Instant Pot hack!

 - 1 tsp. salt